-Reveal any of the critical bugs missed by the teams – As part of their testing activities, independent test teams reveal many of the bugs that were missed in the regular development cycles.
+Reveal any of the critical bugs missed by the teams.
+As part of their testing activities, independent test teams reveal many of the missed bugs in the regular development cycles.

 Conducting the testing that is too difficult to manage – This is one of the main reasons to create these test teams in the first place.
 Independent test activities should focus on the testing aspects that regular development teams cannot handle.

-Readiness testing pre-production upgrades – In many practices, the independent test team holds the responsibility for approving the system prior to use in the internal production environment.
+Readiness testing pre-production upgrades – In many practices, the independent test team holds the responsibility for approving the system before use in the internal production environment.

 Independent Test Teams as an Agile Anti-Pattern